Job search has changed dramatically in the past few years thanks to technology. Are you up-to-date on the best job hunting strategies?

 4. Resumes And Cover Letters Are Not Read On Paper Anymore

 Resumes are not used as introductory documents much these days.
-In fact, “send me your resume” is often an after thought after an introduction is made.
+In fact, “Send me your resume” is often an after thought after an introduction is made.
 And if an introduction is made online, then your online profile offers much more information than a resume.
-So shift your priorities from, “Oh crap, I have to get my resume done!” to, “Oh crap, where can I meet some more people today?”.
+Shift your priorities from, “Oh crap, I have to get my resume done!” to, “Oh crap, where can I meet some more people today?”

 6. Employers Only Care About What They Want